ppanopticon/PTSMessagingCell/README.markdown

 ## Legal
 Copyright 2012 by pontius software GmbH (Switzerland), All rights reserved

 The code and its documentation are provided free of charge under the terms of the Creative Commons BY-SA 3.0 license.

+You are allowed to use this class for any of your projects (be it commercial or open source).
+But you are held to give credits to the author Ralph Gasser (pontius software GmbH, Switzerland).
+If you alter the classes and/or improve upon them, you are kindly asked to share your work under the same terms.

 ## Description
 The PTSMessagingCell class provides the basic functionalities of a messaging cell as used in the iOS messaging app or WhatsApp.
 It can be used like a normal UITableView cell, where you can set all the properties in the method: